 The Munro-Croesus Gold Project is located approximately 75 kilometers (47 miles) east of Timmins, Ontario along Highway 101.
 This large, 100% owned land package includes the past-producing Croesus Mine, which yielded some of the highest-grade gold ever mined in Ontario.
-The highly-prospective geology is proximal to the Porcupine-Destor Deformation Fault Zone and Pipestone Fault and located approximately three kilometers (1.9 miles) northwest and along trend of the Pan American Silver's multi-million ounce Fenn-Gib gold deposit.
+The highly-prospective geology is proximal to the Porcupine-Destor Deformation Fault Zone and Pipestone Fault and located approximately three kilometers (1.9 miles) northwest and along trend of Mayfair Gold's multi-million ounce Fenn-Gib gold deposit.

 Geological and Structural Setting

-- The Project is associated with the Porcupine-Destor Fault Zone, a significant regional feature, which traverses northern Ontario and Quebec and has collectively produced over 110 million ounces of gold.
+- The Project is associated with the Porcupine-Destor Fault Zone, a significant regional gold-bearing structural break, which traverses northern Ontario and Quebec and has collectively produced over 110 million ounces of gold.

-- The main structural feature in the region is the Porcupine-Destor Fault Zone that extends for approximately 200 kilometers (124 miles) westward from Destor (Quebec) to Timmins (Ontario) and has an area of influence up to 10 kilometers wide.
-In the region of the Project, the Porcupine-Destor Fault Zone exhibits a large-scale flexure or bend associated with two major splays referred to as the Pipestone Fault and the Munro Fault.
+- Most of the known gold occurances on the project are associated wit an eight kilometer (five mile) northwest trending segment of the Pipestone Fault, which is a splay of the Porcupine-Destor Fault Zone, a major regional structure that extends for approximately 200 kilometers (124 miles) westward from Destor (Quebec) to Timmins (Ontario).
+In the region of the Project, the Porcupine-Destor Fault Zone exhibits a large-scale flexure or bend associated with two major splays, the aforementioned Pipestone Fault and Munro Fault.